Who Am I

 Moving To France

-At the age of 16, I decided to go live in France to realize one of my childhood dreams: Becoming a professional soccer player.
+At the age of 16, I decided to go live in France to follow one of my childhood dreams: Becoming a professional soccer player.
 Well, your guess is right: It didn't work out.
-But, having remained a true sports fan, I started to do bodybuilding at the age of 18.
+But, having remained a true sports fan, I started to hang out at the gym at the age of 18.
 Tadaaa!
 And from there, the idea of eating meat to fill up on protein to gain muscle and progress became my primary concern.
 I also added to this, of course, all the dietary supplements that the seller of the store and gym buddies would advise me.

 The Wake-Up Call

 So I ate meat and consumed everything that came from animals until I reached 25.
 The quarter-century wake-up!
-It was on this morning of December 22nd, 2013, that after watching a short film, I decided to stop consuming everything that induced animal exploitation.
+It was on this morning of December 22nd, 2013, that after watching a short film, I decided to stop consuming meat.
 This short film is made by Maxime Ginolin, and stares his artistic character, MagicJack, in the context of a lawsuit against a notorious "carnist".

 The arguments of this short film acted like a bomb in my head.
 Ethics, Health and Environment, everything is covered.
 It's in French, but you can enable the closed-caption.

 When I got to think about how it happened, I realized that when I would meet a vegetarian, it never occurred to me that he suffered from a deficiency.
-The remarks I dealt with when becoming vegetarian, then vegan, at no time crossed my mind.
+The remarks I dealt with when becoming vegetarian, then vegan, at no time crossed my mind before this.
 If a vegetarian was standing in front of me, he certainly was in good shape.
-I deeply respected and admired his choice not to inflict any suffering on the animals.
+I deeply respected and admired his choice not to eat the animals.
 I had also started to reduce my consumption of meat because I had learned that in a Chinese village, the secret of the inhabitants to live longer was to reduce the consumption of meat.
 I even happened to feel a certain disgust when starring a burger advertisement under a bus shelter.
 Except that none of this had pushed me to operate the change.

 Being Vegetarian, then Vegan

-So at first, I dove into full veganism for 2 weeks.
+At first, I went fully vegetarian.
 No longer having meat to organize the preparation of my meals, my diet was reduced to pasta and fries.
 I ate a lot of vegetables outside without knowing their names, but at home, I hardly bought any because I did not know how to cook them.
 Besides lettuce and tomato for salads, I didn't know much about vegetables.
 I started off by saying to myself: "Ok, let's see what it will be like.
 If you get sick, you can just go back to eating like before".
 Except that I never backed down, because the more I learned, the more the information proved me right.

-However, I had sometimes eaten fish or seafood outside, when what was offered to me apart from that seemed too light.
+However, I was still speciesist because I had sometimes eaten fish or seafood outside, when what was offered to me apart from that seemed too light.
 I did not consider that the taste justified the fact of eating it, but that it was not necessary either to "starve".
-Then came the viewing of Gary Yourofsky's speech a few weeks after.
-And from that moment, I was done with fish and seafood for good.
-I no longer had any excuses!
+Then, came the viewing of Gary Yourofsky's speech.
+And from that moment, I was done with fish, seafood, egg and dairy for good.
+I no longer had any excuses.
 If I didn't have enough to eat, I would fill my hunger when I got home.

-Besides that, I continued the practice of bodybuilding, but my entourage considered that the muscle mass that I managed to maintain, was there only thanks to the meat that I ate before.
+Besides that, I continued going to the gym, but my entourage considered that the muscle mass that I managed to maintain, was there only thanks to the meat that I ate before.

 From there I stopped weight training completely for almost 3 years.
 From 78 kilos, I dropped down to 68.
 No more muscle was noticeable on my body.
 After these 3 years, I, therefore, decided to put the stereotypes on veganism to the test.
 At that time, I had no knowledge of bodybuilders who were Vegans.
 Armed with all the techniques I acquired in previous years, in the space of just a few weeks, I went from 68 to 80 kilos.
 The clothes were starting to get too tight.
 I had suits adjusted to my size, and in which, I looked ridiculous.
 The buttons on my shirts were suffering.
 I had to redo a whole part of my wardrobe.
-It gave me a great reminder: Never believe that a Vegan cannot gain muscle!
-But I still had the impression that this was not enough.
+It gave me a great reminder: Vegans can build muscles!
+But I still had the feeling that this was not enough.

 Launching The Vegan Prophets